harryzhou2000/DNDSR/docs/Notes.md

 which is receiving one-by-one.
 Sending one-by-one is also ok for solving network race.

 Actually, chunk-by-chunk should be used on a sparse machine, with the knowledge of local network capacity.
 But since sparse decomposed 3-d meshes generally have very small communication overhead, optimization on this is delayed.

+### Dynamic-Reforming: Loss of Performance

+For DLR case used for eulerSA3D in `3fbff8fa7224a86cab7b5de1aaf3f9580861ecb4`, on GS machine, times is: 2.1582/it